Staffwerke/vm-babysitter/README.md

     -v /var/run/lock:/run/lock
 ```

-A thumb rule it's to find out where your Libvirt implementation puts both sockets and lock files.
+Another thumb rule it's to find out where your Libvirt implementation puts both sockets and lock files onto the root filesystem,

 ### Domains with EFI/UEFI Boot:

-Unless your scenario involves that all domains use emulated BIOS to boot, is necessary to provide a couple of additional bind mounts.
+Unless your scenario involves domains booting with emulated BIOS only, it's necessary to provide a couple of additional bind mounts:

 Allow scripts to read/restore per domain nvram binaries for EFI/UEFI boot: